hooverken/ARMPowershell/README.md

 This script does the necessary configuration in both the local AD and in Azure so once you run it (cleanly) you can move on to FSLogix installation and configuration.

-This is intended for use in place of the [AzFilesHybrid Powershell module](https://github.com/Azure-Samples/azure-files-samples/releases) which myself and others have found to be cranky and unreliable.
+This is intended for use in place of the [AzFilesHybrid Powershell module](https://github.com/Azure-Samples/azure-files-samples/releases) which myself and others have found to be clunky and unreliable.

 This script will create a computer object in AD to represent the Kerberos identity for authentication.
 The computer object will have the same username as the storage account.